 To make it easy for your team to see the translations that require being revised, just hit the F button (Fuzzy).
 All project members with access to the language will be able to filter the fuzzy translations using the Order and the Show menus.

 How to filter translations

 Using the Order and Show menus, you can choose the way you want the strings to be displayed in the Translations page.
-To see the untranslated terms only and also strip down to the essential features for translation, switch on the Productivity mode to speed up the process.

 How to add comments on strings

 If you have something to say to your team regarding a translation, hit the speech bubble-shaped button next to the translation box.
 It will open the comment section corresponding to the string at hand, where you can type in your comment or view the comments made by other team members.

 The comment button will be marked with green if the last comment was left by an admin or the project owner, and orange if a contributor last posted a comment.

 Proofreading rights are granted to contributors by the project owner or by admins in the project's Settings page.
 To mark a string as Proofread, just hit the check button.
 In any language, Proofread and Not proofread can be used as filters.